 Criterion 10.7 The Organization shall use integrated pest management and silviculture systems which avoid, or aim at eliminating, the use of chemical pesticides.
 The Organization shall not use any chemical pesticides prohibited by FSC policy.
 When pesticides are used, The Organization shall prevent, mitigate, and/or repair damage to environmental values and human health.
 (C6.6 and C10.7 P&C V4)

-Indicator 10.7.1 Silvicultural systems used, avoid or minimize the frequency, extent and amount of chemical pesticide applications field inspections
+Indicator 10.7.1 Silvicultural systems\ use, avoid or minimize the frequency, extent and amount of pesticide\ applications depending on the Management Objective of the Organization documented disposal of containers for pesticides / after-care chemicals